Chalk home page

 Integration test

-With the Branch Deploy in hand, you can integration test your changes.
+With the branch deployment created, you can run integration tests on your changes.

 integration_test.py